TechnicJelle/CMGT_GraduationReport/report.typ

 information about the preliminary research and main question can be found in the Applied Research section of the IMT&S module on Brightspace._

-== GPU APIs
+== @gpu-api:pl

 //TODO: Collect more sources for this stuff.

 To make a good and performant rendering system, we need to interface with the Graphical Processing Unit.

-There are many GPU APIs, like OpenGL, Vulkan, DirectX, Metal, and most consoles have their own specific ones.
+There are many @gpu-api:pl, like @opengl, @vulkan, DirectX, Metal, and most consoles have their own specific ones.
 All of these are compatible with different OSes and platforms.

-*OpenGL* is generally the most compatible, but also the oldest and clunkiest, and is considered deprecated by many, myself included.
+*@opengl* is generally the most compatible, but also the oldest and clunkiest, and is considered deprecated by many, myself included.
-For that reason, OpenGL will not be mentioned much in this report, as it cannot really hold a candle to these other, more modern APIs.
+For that reason, @opengl will not be mentioned much in this report, as it cannot really hold a candle to these other, more modern @api:pl.

-//TODO: This paragraph has got to be improved
-*Vulkan* is a very low-level GPU API, by the Khronos Group, a consortium of organizations that focuses on graphics. @khronos-about\
+//TODO: This paragraph has got to be improved *@vulkan* is a very low-level @gpu-api, by the Khronos Group, a consortium of organizations that focuses on graphics. @khronos-about\
-Vulkan is known as the most verbose GPU API, which is often used as ammunition to ridicule it, but being verbose has many advantages.
+@vulkan is known as the most verbose @gpu-api, which is often used as ammunition to ridicule it, but being verbose has many advantages.
 It is much clearer about what it actually does, for example, and you have more control over what happens. which means it allows for a lot of control and thus optimization, at the cost of development effort.
-Vulkan is actually not exactly a GPU API, because it is more of a general-purpose Acceleration Device API.
+@vulkan is actually not exactly a @gpu-api, because it is more of a general-purpose @acceleration-device @api.
-GPUs are just one type of Acceleration Device.
+@gpu s are just one type of @acceleration-device.
-However, for the purposes of this report, I will consider only the GPU aspects of Vulkan.
+However, for the purposes of this report, I will consider only the @gpu aspects of @vulkan.

 *DirectX* is for Windows and Xbox.
 In fact, the Xbox _only_ supports DirectX.
 Luckily Windows itself does support more.\
 It is technically possible to run DirectX on Linux, through compatibility layers.